Practical Wedding Planning Advice

-I remember, when we were first looking at caterers for our wedding, getting a quote that literally sent me straight into tears, convinced that there was no way my then-fiancé and I could afford to have at wedding at all, let alone feed the people that showed up.
+Planning a wedding can be expensive.
+In fact, planning a wedding can be overwhelmingly expensive.
+The wedding industry certainly has it down: Sometimes it feels like the cost of venues, food, and photographers (not to mention dresses, florists and the bar tab!) are all terrifyingly high.
+What’s a couple with a budget to do?
+In fact, I remember looking at caterers for my own wedding day, and getting a quote that literally sent me straight into tears.
+I was convinced that there was no way my then-fiancé and I could afford to have at wedding at all, let alone feed the people that showed up.
 Well, we could maybe offer them carrot sticks and glasses of water.
 Maybe.

-3. Put your friends to work.
+That’s right, you can put your friends to work.
 Admittedly, there’s a fine line on this one.
 But odds are that your friends and family are not only thrilled that you’re getting married, they’re also thrilled that they might get to be involved and help out.
 Whether that means helping set up and run errands or that your cousin makes the best cupcakes you’ve ever had and would be thrilled to put together your dessert table as a wedding gift, your loved ones want to make your wedding work.